IJASI/Team-5---Project/README.md

 **SatoshiBot**

 The bot for our program is called SatoshiBot.
-It is a roboadvisor that is able to buy and sell cryptocurrency orders via simulated trading using data from Coinbase Sandbox API.
+It is a robo-advisor that is able to buy and sell cryptocurrency orders via simulated trading using data from Coinbase Sandbox API.

 Sample Questions for SatoshiBot:

-1. Which cryptocurrency would you like to put on your watchlist {coin}?
+1. Which cryptocurrency coin would you like to put on your watchlist?
 2. How many dollars worth of {coin} do you want to invest?
 3. How many dollars worth of {coin} do you want to sell?